stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 To register a new user, we will hit the `/register` end point as defined in `channel.dart`.
 Use the following CURL command and replace the `<username>` and `<password>` with your own.

-Notice how the Base64Encoding from above is referenced.
-If you changed the `id` or `secret` above then you will need to update this Base4Encoding with your particular value.

 `curl -X POST http://localhost:8888/register -H 'Authorization: Basic Y29tLmxvY2FsLnRlc3Q6bXlzZWNyZXQ=' -H 'Content-Type: application/json' -d '{"username":"<username>", "password": "<password>"}' -v`